Jean Segura Player Props: Marlins vs. Guardians

 Jean Segura At The Plate

-- Segura has reached base via a hit in eight games this season (of 17 played), and had multiple hits in three of those games.
+- Segura has reached base via a hit in eight games this year (of 17 played), and had multiple hits in three of those games.

-- In 17 games played this season, he has not gone deep.

 - Segura has an RBI in one game this year.

-- He has scored a run in five of 17 games so far this year.
+- He has scored a run in five of 17 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.